Faylixe/wage/Part I - Introduction/02 - Memory.md

 }
 ```

-We can also ensure that writing to illegal address throws expected exception :
+We can also add an additional test that ensure writing to illegal address throws expected exception :

 ```java
 @Test